aaronstrong/aws-machine-learning-associate/domain2/README.md

 ![](https://docs.aws.amazon.com/images/sagemaker/latest/dg/images/training-before.png)

 * **Prepare data**: Before training, you must have finished data cleaning and feature engineering during the data preparation stage.
 SageMaker AI has several labeling and feature engineering tools to help you.
-See Label Data, [Prepare and Analyze Datasets](), [Process Data](https://docs.aws.amazon.com/images/sagemaker/latest/dg/images/Processing-1.png), and [Create, Store, and Share Features](https://github.com/aaronstrong/aws-machine-learning-associate/tree/main/aws-services#sagemaker-feature-store) for more information.
+See Label Data, [Prepare and Analyze Datasets](https://github.com/aaronstrong/aws-machine-learning-associate/blob/main/domain1/README.md#recommended-features), [Process Data](https://docs.aws.amazon.com/images/sagemaker/latest/dg/images/Processing-1.png), and [Create, Store, and Share Features](https://github.com/aaronstrong/aws-machine-learning-associate/tree/main/aws-services#sagemaker-feature-store) for more information.
 * **Choose an Algorithm or framework**: There are different options for algorithms and frameworks.
-  * If you prefer low-code implementations of a pre-built algorithm, use one of the built-in algorithms offered by SageMaker
+  * If you prefer low-code implementations of a pre-built algorithm, use one of the built-in algorithms offered by SageMaker.
+[Choose an Algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/algorithms-choose.html)
   * If you need more flexibility to customize your model, run your training script using your preferred frameworks and toolkiets within SageMaker AI, use ML Frameworks and Toolkits.
-  * To extend pre-built SageMaker AI Docker images as the base image of your own container, see Use pre-built SageMaker AI Docker Images.
+  * To extend pre-built SageMaker AI Docker images as the base image of your own container, see [Use pre-built SageMaker AI Docker Images](https://docs.aws.amazon.com/sagemaker/latest/dg/docker-containers-prebuilt.html).
-  * To bring yoru custom Docker container to SageMaker, see Adapting your own Docker container to work with SageMaker AI.
+  * To bring yoru custom Docker container to SageMaker, see [Adapting your own Docker container to work with SageMaker AI](https://docs.aws.amazon.com/sagemaker/latest/dg/docker-containers-adapt-your-own.html).
 You need to install the sagemaker-training-toolkit to your container.
 * **Manage data storage**: Understanding mapping between the data storage ( S3, EFS, FSx) and the training container that runs in the Ec2 compute instance.
 SageMaker helps map the storage paths and the local paths in the training container.
 After mapping is done, consider using one of the data transmission modes: File, Pipe and FastFile mode.
-* **Set up access to training data**: Use SageMaker Ai domain, a domain user profile, IAM, Amazon VPC, and AWS KMS to meet the requirements of the most security-sensitive orgs.
+* **Set up access to training data**: Use [SageMaker AI domain](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html), a domain user profile, IAM, Amazon VPC, and AWS KMS to meet the requirements of the most security-sensitive orgs.
-* **Stream your input data**: SageMaker provides three data input modes: *File*, *Pipe*, *FastFile*.
+* **Stream your input data**: SageMaker provides [three data input modes](https://docs.aws.amazon.com/sagemaker/latest/dg/model-access-training-data.html): *File*, *Pipe*, *FastFile*.
 The default input mode is File mode, which loads the entire dataset during initializing the training job.
 * **Analyze your data for bias**: Before training, you can analyze your dataset and model for bias against a disfavored group so that you can check that your model learns an unbiased dataset using SageMaker Clarify.
 * **Choose which SageMaker SDK to use**: There are two ways to launch a training job in SageMaker AI: using the high-level SageMaker AI PYthon SDK, or using the low-level SageMaker APIs for the SDK for Python (Boto3) or the AWS CLI.